sst/sst/www/docs/cron-jobs.md

 ## Cron schedule

-There are a couple of ways to specify the schedule of a cron jon.
+There are a couple of ways to specify the schedule of a cron job.

 ---